← Home

 Want to go deeper?
 Ship user stories and job stories together.

-Start with a job story the gain a deeper understanding of a user’s needs.
+User stories define what users want to do.
+Job stories uncover why they want to do it.
+Start with a job story to gain a deeper understanding of a user's needs.
 From there, user stories can be crafted that define specific functionalities.